 Contingency Reserves are the minimum fund balance/working capital requirements as defined by Council in the Annual Operating Budget.
 Contingency Reserve balances may be used to cover any cash operating shortfalls due to timing of bond issues, revenue receipts, etc. Investments of these funds may exceed 24 months with prior approval of the City Manager or Deputy City Manager if short term cash flow needs are not evident.
+If short term cash flow needs are not evident, investments of these funds may exceed 24 months way exceed 24 months per Section 4.3.
 The maximum maturity of an individual investment shall not exceed 36 months.
 Involuntary liquidation of Contingency Reserve investments is unlikely due to their nature.
 However, should a liquidation of investments prior to maturity be necessary, the comparatively longer term nature of some of the investments, could result in material losses depending on financial and economic conditions.
 Contingency Reserve investments will be diverse and include any listed authorized investment as stated in Section 4.1.
 Investment of Contingency Reserves will be structured to attain the highest possible yield given the liquidity and safety requirements.